-What are war crimes — and could Russia be committing them in Ukraine?
+Has Russia committed war crimes in Ukraine?
+Here’s what we know.

 Social media documentation can help in investigations.
 But the bar for evidence in war crimes cases is high, international law experts say.

 War is a bloody business, and civilian casualties are expected.
-In many cases, proving that the killing of civilians constitutes a war crime requires showing the attacker’s intent to harm civilians or strike forbidden targets like hospitals and schools.
+In many cases, proving that the killing of civilians constitutes a war crime requires showing the attacker’s intent to harm civilians or strike forbidden targets such as hospitals and schools.
 So holding top officials accountable typically requires intercepting communications up the chain of command, Gow said.

-And “proportionality” is a subjective standard that isn’t clearly defined, Schabas said.
+“Proportionality” is a subjective standard that isn’t clearly defined, Schabas said — and Ukraine’s defense tactics, including the fortification of residential neighborhoods in Kyiv, give Russia legal cover for attacking civilian areas.

 “Crimes on the battlefield are very hard to prove,” he said.
 “There have been very few successful prosecutions for those types of crimes.”